 The sound effects collection isn’t huge but does cover the basics, like swooshes, scene transitions, clicks, hits, glitches, punches, nature sounds, various backdrops, and more.

-At 4,500+ tracks (at the time of this writing), TunePocket’s catalog is one of the smallest among similar services.
-However, I can see that the new music is being added steadily at the rate of 200-250 new tracks per month.
+The library launched in 2018 with a modest of 4,500+ audio tracks, however, I can see that the new music and effects are being added steadily at the rate of 200-250 new tracks per month.

 That’s always good news, since it greatly increases the value of your subscription over time.
 You can see how TunePocket catalog has grown over the past 12 months.